Reviewing Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO)

-Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their valuation, risk, profitability, institutional ownership, dividends, earnings and analyst recommendations.
+Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the better investment?
+We will contrast the two companies based on the strength of their risk, analyst recommendations, dividends, valuation, profitability, earnings and institutional ownership.

+This table compares Driven Brands and Monro’s net margins, return on equity and return on assets.

-This is a summary of current ratings for Monro and Driven Brands, as reported by MarketBeat.com.
+This is a summary of recent ratings for Driven Brands and Monro, as reported by MarketBeat.com.

 |Sell Ratings